MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-extend.md

 ---
-Description: Extend your desktop application with Windows UIs and components
+Description: Extend your desktop application with UWP projects and Windows Runtime components to add modern Windows 10 experiences.
 title: Extend your app with Windows UI and components ms.date: 06/08/2018 ms.topic: article